dead-claudia/thallium/docs/dom.md

 `tl.dom()` returns an object two methods:

 - `run()` - Run the tests programmatically and return a promise resolved when done.
 Note that if tests are currently running, it'll return a promise resolved when the *current* run completes.
 - `detach()` - Detach the runner programmatically and return a promise resolved when done.
+The node is cleared, and runner destroyed, so this call is idempotent, and `run` will always throw.

 ## Further information